Here's one thing I can tell you about food

 A couple of months ago I was in Panama, sitting on a bench staring at the Panama Canal, on an unforgivingly hot afternoon.
 Everything in Panama pushed me to think about the trajectory foods go through.
 Where does our food come from?
 Gosh, I have been obsessing about this for years now.
 I can’t drop it.

-While nowadays I make a point of prioritizing locally sourced food in my day to day, there was a moment in life when I simply didn’t know.
+While nowadays I prioritize buying locally sourced food, there was a moment in life when I simply didn’t know better.
 It all started with a little awareness.
 Here’s how it went down:

 I started noticing where my food came from - both at home and in grocery stores.
 Just out of curiosity.
 Where do these bananas come from?
 What about the rice?
 What about the fish? (“What?!
 The shrimp came all the way from Thailand??
 Wtf???” )